 Our Academy recognises that the safety and welfare of children is paramount and that we have a responsibility to protect children in all our Academy’s activities.
 We understand that it is the responsibility of all staff and governors to safeguard children and young people.
-We take all reasonable steps to ensure, through appropriate procedures and training, that all children, irrespective of sex, age, disability, race, religion or belief, sexual identity or social status, are protected from abuse.
+We take all reasonable steps to ensure, through appropriate procedures and training, that all children, irrespective of sex, age, disability, race, religion or belief, sexual identity or social status, are protected from abuse and kept safe.

 We will seek to:

-- Create a safe and welcoming environment where children can develop their skills and confidence.
+- Create a safe and welcoming environment where children can develop their skills, knowledge and confidence.

 - Ensure that any training or events are managed to the highest possible safety standards